How 2 Seahawks went from undrafted rookie free agents to scoring jaw-dropping preseason TD

 But that had the effect of creating space between him and the Minnesota cornerback, who didn’t see the ball and kept running.
 Landers sidestepped another Minnesota defender and stiff-armed another at the goal line as he crossed into the end zone, a play that might have elicited the biggest cheer of the night.

-Interestingly, in doing their job, neither saw in the moment what made the play so jaw-dropping to everyone else in the stadium.
+Interestingly, in doing their jobs, neither saw in the moment what made the play so jaw-dropping to everyone else in the stadium.

 “I didn’t know he had that pressure,” Landers said.
 “I thought he just threw it up.
 But after seeing (the replay), he made a fantastic play just being able to trust in me.”